ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

 Spring does not inject this information as method parameters in WebFlux.fn.

 The second difference is that the object we return has to be a `Mono<ServerResponse>`.
-In Web MVC the return type could be a lot of different things like any type of Object, a ResponseEntity, etc.
+In Web MVC the return type could be a lot of different things like any type of `Object`, a `ResponseEntity`, etc.

 ### The RouterFunction
-Is a function that takes a ServerRequest and returns a HandlerFunction using a RequestPredicate.
+Is a function that takes a `ServerRequest` and returns a `HandlerFunction` using a `RequestPredicate`.

 ``` java
 @Bean